-Topic Descriptor Assessments Workplace health and safety requirements Demonstrate knowledge of workplace safety requirements and apply workplace safety requirements in a practical setting.
-Assessments will be based on a combination Basic hand joints used in furniture making Use Tools correctly to produce a hand joint. of practical tasks, Job specifications Confirm the job spec to be produced.
+Sucrea meant continuate Topic Descriptor Assessments Workplace health and safety requirements Demonstrate knowledge of workplace safety requirements and apply workplace safety requirements in a practical setting.
+Assessments will be based on a combination Basic hand joints used in furniture making Use Tools correctly to produce hand joints. of practical tasks, Job specifications Confirm the job spec to be produced.
 Draw the product to be manufactured. assignments and evidence Major Practical Project - Manufacture a Spice Cupboard Complete the Spice Cupboard to specification so it functions as intended.
-Major Practical Project - Design and develop a door for the spice cupboard Design a unique door using functionally Model possible outcomes.
+Major Practical Project - Design and develop a door for the spice cupboard Design a unique door, functionally model and test techniques and processes.
 Produce a prototype door that functions as intended.